 The Cooperative places its cash and cash equivalents on deposit with financial institutions in the United States.
 The Federal Deposit Insurance Corporation (FDIC) provides coverage to \$250,000 for substantially all depository accounts, per depositor, per depository institution.
 At various times during the year, cash balances may exceed insured limits.
 The Cooperative has not experienced any losses in such accounts.

 The Cooperative's accounts receivable are subject to concentration of credit risk due to the Cooperative's customer base.
 Substantially all of the accounts receivable balance is due from the Cooperative's Members.
-The Cooperative believes the risk of loss related to this credit risk is remote.

 NOTE 17 - SUBSEQUENT EVENTS